Notice of Privacy Practices

 If you are not present, or the opportunity to agree or object to a use or disclosure cannot practically be provided because of your incapacity or an emergency circumstance, we may exercise our professional judgment to determine whether a disclosure is in your best interest.
 If we disclose information to a family member, other relative or a close personal friend, we would disclose only information that we believe is directly relevant to the person's involvement with your health care or payment related to your health care.
 We may also disclose your PHI in order to notify (or assist in notifying) such persons of your location, general condition or death.

-D. Fundraising Communications: We may use certain information about you (e.g., your name, address, phone number and dates on which we provided healthcare services to you) to contact you to request a charitable contribution to support important activities of St. Joseph Healthcare.
-Otherwise, we will not use or disclose your PHI for fundraising purposes without your written authorization.
-If you do not want to receive any health related materials which may be of interest to your, you may contact the Community Networks and Foundations Office at (207) 907-1740.
+D. Fundraising Communications: We may use certain information about you (e.g., your name, address, phone number and dates of service) to contact you to request a charitable contribution to support important activities of St. Joseph Healthcare.
+You have the right to be removed from any fundraising listing so that you will not be contacted.
+Opting out of fundraising activities will in no way affect any access or level of care to any patient.
+Once a patient opts-out of the fundraising listing, we will avoid contacting you unless you decide at a later time to opt-in for fundraising contact.
+Opting out or in for fundraising can be done by phone or email.
+We will not use or disclose your PHI for fundraising purposes without your written authorization.
+If you do not want to receive any health related materials, you may contact the Community Networks and Foundations Office at (207) 907-1740.

 E. Public Health Activities: We may disclose your PHI for the following public health activities including, but not limited to: (1) to report health information to public health authorities for the purpose of preventing or controlling disease, injury or disability; (2) to report child and adult abuse and neglect to public health authorities or other government authorities authorized by law to receive such reports; (3) to report information about products and services under the jurisdiction of the U.S. Food and Drug Administration; (4) to alert a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading a disease or condition; and (5) to report information to your employer as required under laws addressing work-related illnesses and injuries or workplace medical surveillance.